rrglobal/.github/.github/PULL_REQUEST_TEMPLATE.md

 If your changes require a migration, please verify the following:

-- [ ] Do any of the migration changes require seed data?
-Make sure to include this in the migration.
+Do any of the migration changes require seed data?
+Make sure to include this in the migration?

+If Yes...

 - [ ] Have you discussed a migration plan with the team?
 - [ ] Have you considered and documented the impact of the migration on existing data?
 - [ ] Have you considered and documented issues that could arise from the migration?